supabase/realtime/README.md

 # Supabase Realtime

+Listens to changes in a PostgreSQL Database and broadcasts them over websockets.

+## Status

 > Status: ALPHA
->
-> This repo hasn't yet implemented Socket Authentication so it is not recommended for use in production

-Listens to changes in a PostgreSQL Database and broadcasts them over websockets.
+This repo is still under heavy development and likely to change.
+You're welcome to try it, but expect some breaking changes.

 ## Docs

 To see the full docs, go to [https://supabase.io/docs/realtime/getting-started](https://supabase.io/docs/realtime/getting-started)

 ## Getting started

 The easiest way to use this is to set up a docker compose: